You are required by law to set out your disciplinary rules and disciplinary and grievance procedures, in writing.

 If you fail to issue this information in writing, and one of your employees makes an industrial tribunal case against you and wins, you may have to pay up to four weeks' wages on top of any other compensation the tribunal may award.

 It's important that your disciplinary rules give examples of the types of behaviour that qualify as gross misconduct, eg fighting, bullying and stealing.
 If you find that an employee has committed an act of gross misconduct, you could be entitled to dismiss them summarily without notice or pay in lieu of notice.
-You should ensure that you comply with the statutory dismissal procedures even when dismissing for gross misconduct.
+You should ensure that you comply with the statutory dismissal procedures and the LRA Code of Practice on Discipline and Grievance even when dismissing for gross misconduct.

 To access templates that you can download, tailor and use, see grievance and disciplinary procedures and templates.